Red, orange, yellow, and green bell peppers are often interchangeable in recipes, with a few exceptions.

 So many recipes that I make in a skillet benefit from a chopped bell pepper.
 From rice to shakshuka, they all taste great.

 Some recipes have you cook bell peppers before adding them to the sandwich.
 Others use the peppers raw, which preserves the bright, fresh flavor.
 However, it's worth noting that green bell peppers are more bitter raw than cooked.
 Give them a taste - if you don't like it plain, you might not like it raw on a sandwich.

 In my experience, any color of bell pepper can be used in kabobs.
-Buy your favorite, what’s on sale, or a variety.
-If making kabobs for a party and want to be a crowd-pleaser, I might suggest making some skewers without green bell peppers as there’s a large number of people who really don’t like them.
+Buy your favorite, what's on sale, or any variety.
+If making kabobs for a party and want to be a crowd-pleaser, I might suggest making some skewers without green bell peppers as there's a large number of people who really don't like them.